csabapalfi/awesome-pagespeed-metrics/README.md

 ### Speed Index

-Speed Index shows how quickly the contents of a page are visibly populated.
+Speed Index shows **how quickly the contents of a page are visibly populated** (lower numbers are better).
+This is done by frequently measuring visual completeness during loading.
+The quicker the page is more visually complete the lower the value.

 * Lab: Lighthouse, WPT (but slightly different spec)
 * Field: N/A